Bachelor of Arts (Honours) Youth and Community Work CW788

 What follow-on study opportunities are available?

-Graduates are eligible to progress to MA or PhD programmes, including the MA in Child, Youth & Family Studies at IT Carlow.
+Graduates are eligible to progress to MA or PhD courses, including the MA in Child, Youth and Family Studies at Institute of Technology Carlow.

 What exemptions will I receive?-